-2020 2019 Deposits payable \$ 54,116,352 \$ 70,546,805
+2021 2020 Deposits payable \$ 38,684,247 \$ 54,116,352

-The Corporation, Manitoba Growth, Enterprise and Trade and Manitoba Education and Training operate a program known as the Business Investor Stream of the Provincial Nominee Program (formerly the Provincial Nominee Program for Business) (PNP-B).
+The Corporation, the Department of Economic Development and Jobs and the Department of Advanced Education, Skills and Immigration operate a program known as the Business Investor Stream of the Provincial Nominee Program (formerly the Provincial Nominee Program for Business) (PNP-B).
 The PNP-B offers individuals who wish to immigrate to Manitoba to establish and operate a business, the opportunity to obtain a provincial Nomination Certificate.
 During the 2003 fiscal year, the Corporation began entering into agreements with qualified individuals whereby the immigrants committed to invest specified amounts to establish approved businesses in Manitoba within a specified period of time after landing in Canada.